 About Ground Floor

 The Ground Floor Art Centre is a newly established art studio, venue, and exhibition space; it was launched by a small group of emerging artists in June of 2018, coming from diverse interdisciplinary art practices.
-We have come together around a common need for accessible space to create and exhibit work, host workshops, and gather as a whole.
+We have come together around a common need for accessible space in Vancouver

 Our vision is to provide: